Alicia Froling: WNBL

+NBL1

+In August 2025, Froling helped the Knox Raiders win the NBL1 South championship and the NBL1 National championship.

-National Team
+National team

 Youth Level

 Froling first played for Australia at the 2011 FIBA Oceania Under-16 Championship for Women where she took home Gold.
 She would then go on to participate in the world championship in Amsterdam, Netherlands where Australia placed 5th.
 Froling would also go on to play for the Gems at two world championships, bringing home a bronze medal on both occasions.

 Personal life

 Froling has a twin sister, Keely who is also a professional basketball player.
 She played alongside her in Townsville, SMU and the U17 National team.
 Their younger brothers, Harry and Sam, have also represented Australia internationally.